Canon G3 X vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G3X and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the G3X does not have a direct predecessor.
+The G3X is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G3 X or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.